eqemu-pack/gates/README.md

-# gates
+# Gates of Discord

-Gates of Discord
+Gates of Discord Expansion Quests and Navigation Data